ant3mc/ArtGenerator/README.md

 ## 🎨 Overview

-Art Generator is a browser-based creative tool that generates real-time abstract patterns using WebGL 2.0 shaders.
+Art Generator is a browser-based offline app( html with integrated js and css) that generates real-time abstract patterns using WebGL 2.0 shaders.
 It combines mathematical noise functions, radial gradients, and dynamic color animations to produce colored visual effects, optionally accompanied by pentatonic soundscapes.

 **Key Features:**
 - Real-time GPU-accelerated rendering